julienherrero/awesome-list/README.md

 - [stfalcon-studio/StfalconFixturer-android](https://github.com/stfalcon-studio/StfalconFixturer-android) -  Utility for developers and QAs what helps minimize time wasting on writing the same data for testing over and over again.
 Made by Stfalcon
 - [supabase-community/supabase-kt](https://github.com/supabase-community/supabase-kt) - A Kotlin Multiplatform Client for Supabase.
 - [superjobru/kotlin-permissions](https://github.com/superjobru/kotlin-permissions) - An Android library, written in Kotlin, which helps avoid boilerplate code when your request runtime permissions.(KotlinPermissions)
+- [swvl/linta](https://github.com/swvl/linta) - A set of useful lint checks to keep the Android app follow a solid design system
 - [tasomaniac/DevWidget](https://github.com/tasomaniac/DevWidget) - Android app widget for developers to control their apps quickly
 - [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
 USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱
 - [tfcporciuncula/flow-preferences](https://github.com/tfcporciuncula/flow-preferences) - Kotlin Flow version of rx-preferences -- Coroutines support for Android SharedPreferences
 - [theGlenn/flipper-android-no-op](https://github.com/theGlenn/flipper-android-no-op) - No-op dependency for Flipper Android release mode
 - [theapache64/retrosheet](https://github.com/theapache64/retrosheet) - 📃 Turn Google Spreadsheet to JSON endpoint (for Android and JVM) for FREE (100%)
+- [theapache64/stackzy](https://github.com/theapache64/stackzy) - 💻 A cross-platform desktop application to identify libraries used inside an android application.
+Made possible by Compose Desktop ⚡
 - [theapache64/topcorn](https://github.com/theapache64/topcorn) - A minimalistic movie listing app to browse IMDB's top 250 movies, built to demonstrate MVVM with latest hot-trending Android development tools.
 - [theappbusiness/android-proxy-toggle](https://github.com/theappbusiness/android-proxy-toggle) - Small application to help android developers to quickly enable and disable proxy settings
 - [tizisdeepan/EventsCalendar](https://github.com/tizisdeepan/EventsCalendar) - Events Calendar is a user-friendly library that helps you achieve a cool Calendar UI with events mapping.
 You can customise every pixel of the calendar as per your wish and still achieve in implementing all the functionalities of the native android calendar in addition with adding dots to the calendar which represents the presence of an event on the respective dates.
 It can be done easily, you are just a few steps away from implementing your own badass looking Calendar for your very own project!